prisma/prisma/docs/photon/generated-types.md

 # Working with Photon.js' generated types

 The generated code for Photon.js contains a number of helpful types that you can use to make your application more type-safe.
-This page describes a patterns for leveraging some of the generated types.
+This page describes patterns for leveraging some of the generated types.

 ## Operating against partial structures of your model types